 Equivalency evaluation for nursing courses is completed by the program director and course faculty based on the catalog description, course outline, and verification of successful completion by official transcript.
 Transfer credit for nursing courses will be evaluated on an individual basis.
-Professional nursing courses that have been completed within the last two (2) years and demonstrated to be equivalent to first and 2nd semester ADN courses will be given units and credit providing all prerequisites have been met.
+Professional nursing courses that have been completed within the last two (2) years and demonstrated to be equivalent to 1st and 2nd semester ADN courses will be given units and credit providing all prerequisites have been met.

 Transfer applicants will be required to meet clinical skills competencies through the Course Challenge procedure at the beginning of the semester.
 Failure to complete the clinical competencies successfully will jeopardize course progress and may result in a failing grade.

 Applicants may request transfer from another nursing program into the ADN program.
 Applicants are asked to submit: